tech-drew/level-up/README.md

 ## Project Status: Work in Progress

-This project is actively under development and evolving as I learn and experiment.
+This project is under development and evolving as I learn and grow.
 Features may change over time, and feedback is welcome.

-I started learning Linux in June 2024, and this project serves as a hands-on way to deepen my knowledge while preparing for the RHCSA.
+I started learning Linux in June 2024, and this project serves as a hands-on way to deepen my Linux knowledge.
 Prior to working on this project I had no experience in GitHub, scripting, or programming.

 For a detailed summary of the skills, challenges, and lessons I learned while building this project, see the [Lessons Learned](documentation/lessons-learned.md) document.